Kay-Wilkinson/Data_Classifier/README.md

 Output will be a CSV file within the same directory level

 ## Roadmap

-* Fix iteration issues on keys() within edge_case function
-* Optimise writing to CSV to be quicker.
-* Take in user input of filename
 * Write to database Table
     * Option for Hadoop Table
     * Option for MySQL Table